 This award recognizes written achievement (e.g., scholarly essays, research projects, creative non-fiction, fiction, poetry, or playwriting) focused on gender and authored by a senior.
-The award winner will be honored at a reception that celebrates Professor Berkson’s contributions to Lewis & Clark College and the excellence of current students who study gender through scholarly analysis and written expression.
+The award winners are traditionally honored at a reception that celebrates Professor Berkson’s contributions to Lewis & Clark College and the excellence of current students who study gender through scholarly analysis and written expression.

 Dorothy Berkson, professor emerita of English, taught at Lewis & Clark College from 1981 until her retirement in 2004.
 She died in April 2007.
 Professor Berkson was a presenter in Lewis & Clark’s first Gender Studies Symposium.
 For the gender studies minor, she designed a course titled Gender and Aesthetic Expression, which she continued to teach for many years.